mason1900/LRJ-PurpleBook/README.md

 ### Training Plan:
 - In general: `Algorithm and Data Structure` => `Data mining interview questions` => `Probability and Statistics` => `Advanced Machine Learning Topics`

 - This training material only contains `Algorithm and Data Structure`.
 I used it several years ago when I was preparing for algorithm contest `ACM-ICPC`.
 I forgot most of the contents though.

 - I prefer a step-by-step, systematic and solid training with this book.
 But I may use LeetCode 3 or 4 weeks later.
 In Python & C++.

 - `Algorithm and Data structure` training plan: `simulations` => `some C++ STL` => `data structure` => `advanced algorithm` .
 Language:  `C++` and/or `Python`.

+### About Coding Style

+It is well known that some commonly accepted coding style for algorithm programming contest is **NOT** suitable for software engineering.
+For example,  global variables, hacky methods/implementations like memcmp and memcpy, etc. Please also be advised that some of the contents in this book is out-of-date (published 7 years ago) and may not be very helpful for many people.
+Now there is the C++17 standard and very powerful IDEs.
+Most OJ platforms now accepts C++11, which includes many important new features like `auto` keyword and `Lambda expressions`.
+This repo focuses on alorithm & data structure only and does not pay a lot of attention to the language features.

 ### Problem List: